Supported Language Modes

 You can change the folders and files the extension will consider or exclude during the caching process by setting the following user settings:

-SCSS Find usage and slowness
+SCSS Find usage

 When we include SCSS files to show usages, IntelliSense can be slow.
 This is